Connor Cook: 2017 season

 Cook saw no action in 2017 as the third-string quarterback behind Carr and new second-stringer EJ Manuel.
 Cook was only active for one game the whole season.

 On September 1, 2018, Cook was released after the Raiders traded for A. J. McCarron.

 Carolina Panthers

 On September 6, 2018, Cook was signed to the practice squad of the Carolina Panthers.
 He was released on October 9.

 Cincinnati Bengals

 Cook was signed by the Cincinnati Bengals to their practice squad on November 5, 2018.

 Detroit Lions

 On January 1, 2019, Cook signed a reserve/future contract with the Detroit Lions.
-In June 2019, Cook was released after the team signed David Fales.
+In June 2019, he was released after the team signed David Fales.

 Houston Roughnecks

 Cook was selected by the Houston Roughnecks of the XFL in the first round with the second pick of the 2020 XFL draft.
 However, Cook lost the quarterback competition to assigned player P.J.
 Walker and assumed the backup position.
 Cook had his contract terminated when the league suspended operations on April 10, 2020.